dfelinto/blender-manual/manual/physics/rigid_body/properties/collisions.rst

 - Passive Triangle Mesh: Can be set to 0 most of the time.

 Margin
-   Threshold of distance near the surface where collisions are still considered (best results when non-zero).
+   Threshold of distance near the surface where collisions are still considered (best results when nonzero).

 Collections